Excel templates for Scrum Product and Sprint Backlogs

 Using LINQ to list all duplicates

-posted on 11 March 2011 in programming
+posted on 11 March 2011 in engineering

 There’s plenty of examples on how to find duplicates using LINQ’s GroupBy method, but usually they use a projection to return a new object, like this: